A tiny tweak. A surprising result. Here’s how changing a single letter reshaped how people will see my app.

 But over time, something didn’t sit right.
 Not with me, and not with how I wanted the brand to feel.

-The bigger issue was what came up when you searched for “Lerp” It turned out to be far from a blank slate.
-There’s Emil Lerp, inventor of the chainsaw.
-And there’s a biological meaning too—lerps are weird sugary shelters made by insects.
-None of these associations matched the image I wanted for the app.
+The biggest issue was what came up when you searched for “Lerp.”
+It turned out to be far from a blank slate.
+The majority of results were related to linear interpolation which, of course, also had been my own source of inspiration for the name.
+The problem was that these results had very high authority and ranked far higher in search engines than my own website.
+It didn't end with math either—there's also Emil Lerp, inventor of the chainsaw, and there’s a biological meaning too—lerps are weird sugary shelters made by insects.
+Clearly, none of these associations matched the image I wanted for the app.

 On a whim, I swapped the “e” for a “u.”
 And instantly, everything felt better.

 “Lurp” had a friendlier, bouncier feel.
 It still nodded to the original name, but it sounded more fun and less stiff.
-And the visual balance improved too—the “u” just worked better with the other letters.
+And the visual balance improved too—the “u” just worked better with the other letters and the design process of the new logo went flawlessly.
+I think “u” is just a very friendly letter, with its roundedness and basic shape.

 Even better, the name was a clean slate.
 No science jargon, no inventors.
 Just a few silly Urban Dictionary entries, which honestly made me laugh more than anything else.
 It had just the right amount of weirdness without any real baggage.

 Best of all?
 It sounded exactly the same—at least in English.
 That made the transition feel natural—no need to re-educate anyone on pronunciation.
 Just a simple tweak that made a big difference.
-Although, the Swedish pronunciation did change a bit.
-That was never really the intended way of saying it anyway, but it did take me a while to stop saying “Lerp” out of pure reflex.
+In fact, the spelling had just become a tad more straightforward.
+The Swedish pronunciation did change a bit but that was never really the intended way of saying it anyway.
+Though, it did take me a while to stop saying “Lerp” out of pure reflex.

 A few friends weren’t sold on the new name.
 They liked “Lerp.”
 It sounded sharper, more technical and serious, and they didn't see a need for change.
 I totally get that.